Uberspace/lab/source/guide_hasteserver.rst

     "db": 0
   }

-If your Redis server is configured for password authentification, use the ``password`` field.
+If your Redis server is configured for password authentication, use the ``password`` field.

 Postgres
 ^^^^^^^^